Understanding Instance-based Interpretability of Variational Auto-Encoders: Experiments

 \subsection{Discussion}

 VAE-TracIn provides rich information about instance-level interpretability in VAE.
 In terms of self influences, there is correlation between self influences and VAE losses.
 Visually, high self influence samples are ambiguous or high-contrast while low self influence samples are similar in shape or background.
-In terms of influences over test samples, for VAE trained on MNIST, many proponents and opponents are similar samples in the same class, and for VAE trained on CIFAR, proponents have large norms in the latent space.
-There are strong connections between these findings and influence functions in KDE, GMM, classification and simple regression models.
+In terms of influences over test samples, for VAE trained on MNIST, many proponents and opponents are similar samples in the same class, and for VAE trained on CIFAR, proponents have large norms in the latent space. {We summarize these high level intuitions of influence functions in VAE in Table \ref{tab: intuition}.} We observe there are strong connections between these findings and influence functions in KDE, GMM, classification and simple regression models.